Convicting the Innocent: Where Criminal Prosecutions Go Wrong

 Why would a law professor write a book about several hundred horrific murders and rapes?
 It’s not because Brandon Garrett is trying to cash in on the popularity and guilty pleasures of “true crime.”
 Rather, he wants to use these stories to reveal another sort of truth.

-An example – chronologically the first of the hundreds of cases his book explores – has, as its centrepiece, a confession to a horrific murder in Garrett’s home state of Virginia.
-Asked by two detectives what he used to tie up his victim, David Vasquez first suggested rope, then a belt, then a clothes line, answers his supposed interrogators rejected in turn.
+A centrepiece of the book’s earliest case is a presumed confession to a horrific murder in Garrett’s home state of Virginia.
+Asked by two detectives what he used to tie up his victim, David Vasquez first suggested rope, then a belt, then a clothes line — answers his supposed interrogators rejected in turn.
 Finally, they simply told him he used a cord from some Venetian blinds:

 Vasquez: Ah, it’s the same as rope?